 Phishing attacks are one of the most popular and effective ways for cyber criminals to access private information, with even the most tech-savvy and cautious users being susceptible to its trick.
-Phishing scams are a massive security challenge to both individuals and businesses alike when keeping information secure.
+These scams are a massive security challenge to both individuals and businesses alike when keeping information secure.
 These scams are among the most frequently used forms of cybercrime, especially in the UK.
-Those who fall victim to a phishing attack may find their passwords or credit card details compromised, after clicking on links found in false emails.
+Those who fall victim to a phish attack may find their passwords or credit card details compromised, after clicking on links found in false emails.

 How do individual and business phishing scams work?

 Scam artists (phishermen, if you please) typically use common brand names that most people are familiar with, such as Amazon, HMRC or Apple to elicite a false sense of trust.
 Other tactics include using the names of people you trust (such as the CEO of your company) and identifiable logos, all to make their email look legitimate.
 Take a look at the scam email below to see just how easy it is to get scammed.

 Business phishing scams and attacks are so successful now, that they have been recognised as one of the most common form of cybercrime.
 More and more individuals and businesses are being targeted as the scams become more complex.
 The real question this poses, is just how can a business defend its data and assets and prevent phishing?

 Security is a top priority for your business – and if it’s not already, it should be.
 Cyberattacks not only impact your productivity, but more importantly your balance sheet and reputation.
 In many phishing attacks, the first point of entry is associated with employee error.
 Clicking on falsified attachments of hyperlinks within emails can compromise the security of your company’s systems.

 Although there might not be a step-by-step plan per se, one effective method is to phish your employees.
 Yes, you read that correctly.
 You need to phish your own staff.